Devon Williams (footballer): Louisville City FC

 On December 26, 2021, Louisville City FC announced that they had signed Williams for the 2017 season.
 Williams made his debut for Louisville on March 25, 2017, in a 0–0 draw versus Saint Louis FC.
 Williams scored his first goal for Louisville on September 10, 2017, during a 3–0 victory over Pittsburgh Riverhounds FC.

 Miami FC

 On January 8, 2021, Williams was signed by USL Championship side Miami FC ahead of the 2021 season.
 Williams made his debut for his new team on May 2, 2021, during a 2–1 victory over Loudoun United FC.
 He scored his first goal for Miami on May 15, the only goal in a victory over his former club, New York Red Bulls II.
 On August 17, 2021, Williams was named USL Championship Player of the Week for week 17 of the 2021 season in recognition of his brace scored against Pittsburgh in a 3–2 victory for Miami.

 Colorado Springs Switchbacks

 On 22 December 2022, it was announced that Williams would join USL Championship side Colorado Springs Switchbacks for the 2023 season.
+Williams was a member of the Switchbacks team that won the league championship in the 2024 season.

+Lexington SC

+On 12 December 2024, Williams signed with Lexington SC ahead of the team's first season competing in the USL Championship.